reworkcss/rework-vars/Readme.md

 A [Rework](https://github.com/visionmedia/rework) plugin to add support for the [W3C-style CSS variables](http://www.w3.org/TR/css-variables/) syntax.

 **N.B.** This is _not_ a polyfill.
-Variables are not scoped or dynamic.
+Variables can only be declared and scoped to the `:root` element.
+They cannot be declared within `@media` or `@supports` blocks.
 Every variable is in the global scope.
 Variables are replaced once, and then function as normal CSS values.

 ## Installation